Sourov-Ahmed-2005034/AlCo_ML_Energy_Prediction/README.md

 Atomic structures were generated using the Atomic Simulation Environment (ASE).

 A 2 × 2 × 2 conventional FCC supercell containing 32 atoms was used as the parent structure.
-Al and Co atoms were randomly distributed over the lattice sites for the selected compositions.
+Al and Co atoms were randomly assigned to lattice sites for the selected compositions.

 ### 2. ML Interatomic Potential

-A pretrained **CHGNet** model was used as the machine-learning interatomic potential.
+A pretrained **CHGNet** model was used to calculate the static energies of 21 Al-Co configurations.

-CHGNet was used to calculate the static energy of each of the 21 Al-Co configurations.
+The model was used only for energy prediction in this project.
+No CHGNet training or model development was performed.

 The calculated energies were stored in:

 ```text